Teacher Li Is Not Your Teacher: Subsequent events

 With the end of the protests in December 2022, as of July 2023, Li continued to use the account to share submissions from his followers regarding social issues in China.

 In late 2024, Li launched a memecoin named after himself, which generated controversy among his followers, many of whom accused him of exploiting their trust.
 Li stated that he hoped the coin, whose value fell by 80% shortly after its launch, would help people "unite to build something together".

-Li was nominated for the 2025 Nobel Peace Prize, along with Campaign for Uyghurs, by US representatives Raja Krishnamoorthi and John Moolenaar "in recognition of their unwavering commitment to justice, human rights, and the protection of the Uyghur people against genocide and repression."
+On March 5, 2026, Italian authorities issued deportation orders against eight Chinese nationals on national security grounds, citing concerns that China was using overseas "police stations" to monitor, harass and threaten Teacher Li.